atong01/conditional-flow-matching/README.md

 ## Description

-Conditional Flow Matching is a fast way to train Continuous Normalizing Flow (CNF) models.
+Conditional Flow Matching (CFM) is a fast way to train Continuous Normalizing Flow (CNF) models.
 CFM is a simulation-free training objective for continuous normalizing flows that allows conditional generative modeling and speeds up training and inference.
-See [this http link](https://arxiv.org/abs/2302.00482) for the preprint.

-Under this general framework we introduce Optimal Transport Conditional Flow Matching (OT-CFM).
-OT-CFM creates dynamical optimal transport flows between marginal distributions by introducing an optimal transport condition.
-This can also be extended to Schrödinger Bridges either in the deterministic setting (
+This repository contains the code to reproduce the experiments and illustrations of two preprints.
+In the first preprint, we introduce Optimal Transport Conditional Flow Matching ([OT-CFM](https://arxiv.org/abs/2302.00482)).
+OT-CFM is a CFM variant that approximates the dynamical formulation of optimal transport (OT).
+Based on the OT theory, OT-CFM leverages the static optimal transport plan as well as the optimal probability paths and vector fields to approximate dynamic OT.
+The second preprint is [SF2M](https://arxiv.org/abs/2307.03672).
+SF2M leverages the OT-CFM method as well as score-based methods to approximate Schrödinger Bridges, a stochastic version of optimal transport.

 ## Examples